 I'm converting the mortgage on my current property to a buy to let mortgage with Birmingham Midshires and intend to use the remaining equity as a deposit on further house.
 The area we are looking at is Ottery St Mary.
 Will your solicitors be able to act for the two lenders and tie in the transactions?

 Do use our comparison tool on this page to ensure that the lawyers are approved by both banks.
 On the basis that they are your lawyer should be able to connect the two deals but you should talk with you lawyer and communicate your expectations and requirements.

-I wish to rent out my leasehold flat in Ottery St Mary.
-Conveyancing solicitor who did the purchase is retired - so can't ask her.
-Is permission from the freeholder required?
+I am intending to let out my leasehold apartment in Ottery St Mary.
+Conveyancing solicitor who did the purchase is retired - so can't ask him.
+Do I need to ask my freeholder for permission?

 Notwithstanding that your previous Ottery St Mary conveyancing solicitor is not around you can review your lease to see if it allows you to sublet the apartment.
 The accepted inference is that if the deeds are non-specific, subletting is permitted.
 Quite often there is a prerequisite that you need to obtain permission via your landlord or other appropriate person before subletting.
 The net result is that you cannot sublet in the absence of first obtaining consent.
 The consent should not be unreasonably refused ore delayed.
 If the lease does not allow you to sublet you will need to ask your landlord for their consent.

 Ottery St Mary Leasehold Conveyancing - Examples of Questions you should consider before buying